 UP sugar mills have crushed 643 lakh tonnes sugarcane and produced 28.94 tonnes molasses in 2010-11 with an average recovery of 4.5%.
-Recently, UP mills have contracted to supply 260 lakh liters of ethanol of which 95 lakh liters has been lifted till now.
-But mills found themselves in a big financial trouble as UP government denies permission to transport molasses/ethanol.
+Recently, UP mills have contracted to supply 26 crore litres of ethanol of which 9.5 crore litres has been lifted till now.
+But mills found themselves in a big financial trouble as UP government denied permission to transport molasses/ethanol.
 UP government wants to impose an administrative charge of Rs.10 per quintal for captive consumption of molasses by sugar mills.
-Mills take the issue to the Lucknow bench of Allahabad high court bench where court gives its decision in favor of millers.
+Mills had taken the issue to the Lucknow bench of Allahabad High Court bech where the decision was in favor of millers.
 After the UP government failed to impose cess on millers, it stopped issuing permits for transport of ethanol from this April.

-Transport permits denial from the state government left the UP millers in a great trouble.
-Mills has produced 639.17 lakh liters ethanol in 2010-11 and contracted 260 lakh liters ethanol of which only 95 lakh liters ethanol have been lifted till now and mills required to supply 165 lakh liters of ethanol more.
-Tanks in the refinery overflow which directly put impact on the profits of millers.
+Mills have produced 639.17 lakh litres ethanol in 2010-11 and contracted 260 lakh litres ethanol of which only 95 lakh litres ethanol have been lifted till now.
+This directly impacts the profits of millers.
 It is noticeable that ethanol/molasses are the top revenue earner for millers after sugar.